XXVIMilia/Otama-dont/README.md

-Assumes you have python 3.7 or higher in order to use
+Assumes you have python 3.7 or higher in order to use (Windows is broken, whoops)

 Step 1:
 Create a new folder